 First-Year Seminars are the foundation of the FYE program, which includes participation in orientation and the Summer Common Reading, connections with Peer Leaders and academic advisors, and attendance at First-Year Forums.
 Peer Leaders, carefully selected student-mentors, share their knowledge and experiences to help first-year students achieve greater academic and personal success.
 Each First-Year Seminar is assigned a Peer Leader.

-The Center for Career and Professional Development (CCPD) empowers students to identify and secure experiences that will help them clarify their career aspirations, broaden their networks, and hone their professional skills, so that they are well prepared to step confidently into life after Kalamazoo College.
+The Center for Career and Professional Development (CCPD) empowers students to clarify their career aspirations, broaden their networks, hone their professional skills, and articulate the integrated outcomes of their K-Plan, so that they are well prepared to step confidently into life after Kalamazoo College.

-Housed in the CCPD, the Kalamazoo College Guilds are communities of practice that bring together students, alumni, faculty, staff, and friends of the College around common professional interests.
-For students, Guilds connect elements of the K-Plan into a more integrated educational experience and develop networks and professional relationships useful after graduation.
+Housed in the CCPD, the Kalamazoo College Guilds are exclusive professional networks that bring together students, alumni, faculty, staff, and friends of the College around common career interests.
+For students, Guilds connect elements of their K-Plan into a more integrated educational experience and develop networks and mentoring relationships useful after graduation.

 Every study abroad program at Kalamazoo College is unique, but each offers challenging course work in an education system whose values and methods reflect those of the local culture, opportunities for integrative cultural experiences, and structured opportunities for using the local language(s) both in and out of the classroom.
 As the academic, language, and other specific qualifications differ from program to program, it is imperative that students carefully read the program descriptions and Study Abroad Handbook, available from the Center for International Programs (CIP).

-About three-fourths of Kalamazoo College students participate in programs with the nationally recognized Mary Jane Underwood Stryker Center for Civic Engagement.
-Each year, faculty offer over 20 community-based courses across the disciplines.
-Every week over 200 students work - as volunteers or through federal work study - in ongoing programs that student Civic Engagement Scholars lead and coordinate.
-In the summer, we offer six-week, fully-funded Community Based Internships in Kalamazoo.
+About three-fourths of Kalamazoo College students are actively engaged in the city of Kalamazoo through service-learning courses and programs with the nationally recognized Mary Jane Underwood Stryker Center for Civic Engagement (CCE).
+Each year, faculty teach over 20 courses - across the disciplines -- that involve students in public problem-solving and efforts to build a more equitable community.
+Every week, over 200 students work - as volunteers or through federal work study - in ongoing programs that student Civic Engagement Scholars lead and coordinate.
+In the summer, the CCE offers six-week, fully-funded Community Based Internships in Kalamazoo with many of our partner organizations.
 Our programs address issues such as health and educational equity, migrant rights, prison reform, community arts, food justice, sustainability, and neighborhood development.
-Collaborating in long-term partnerships with over 40 community organizations and grass-roots groups, students serve as scholar activists who conduct research and outreach, develop community gardens, make films, register voters, work with Kalamazoo Public School students, create health education materials, make art and poetry with community members, influence environmental policy, and more.
-Our emphasis is on building relationships for community change.
-The CCE requires all students, within courses or in student-led programs, to engage in structured reflection in order to make critical connections between service and learning, theory and practice, the global and the local, and the elements of their individualized "K Plan."
-All of our programs foster civic, academic, and personal growth within a social justice framework, and through collaborative learning our partnerships offer plentiful opportunities for student leadership and community transformation.
+In sustained partnerships with over 40 community organizations and grass-roots groups, students serve as scholar activists who conduct research and outreach; develop community gardens; make films; register voters; advocate for policy change; work with Kalamazoo Public School students; create health education materials; create stories, ceramics, visual arts, art and poetry with community members; influence environmental practices; and more.
+We emphasize building long-term relationships that are transformational for individuals and communities.
+The CCE requires all students, within courses or in student-led programs, to engage in structured reflection in order to make critical connections between service and learning, theory and practice, the global and the local, and to integrate these experiences into their individualized "K Plans."
+All of our programs foster civic, academic, and personal growth within a social justice framework, and offer plentiful opportunities for student leadership and collaboration with communities.